 It is also necessary for the Group to comply in the most appropriate way with the various legal and regulatory requirements in relation to the different aspects of the activity such as the rules on the subject of conflict of interest, ethical questions, anti-money laundering, EU, US and international sanctions, customers' assets, rules governing competition, privacy and security of information and other regulations.

-For further information in relation to the single legal and arbitration proceedings please see section headed "Legal and arbitration proceedings" in the "Description of UniCredit and the UniCredit Group" section of this Base Prospectus.
+For further information in relation to the single legal and arbitration proceedings please see Paragraph 11.4 headed "Legal and arbitration proceedings" of this Registration Document.

 1.2.7.2 Risks arising from tax disputes